learningmodeloflife/lml.ac.uk/team.md

 layout: default
 title: "Team | Learning Model of Life | Decoding the Rules of Biology"
 description: "Learn about the Learning Model of Life initiative, our mission to decode the rules of biology, and our interdisciplinary approach combining deep biological expertise with leading AI research."
+keywords:
+  - A summary of the Learning Model of Life team members
 ---

 <div class="team-content">